KMKfw/kmk_firmware/docs/split_keyboards.md

 keyboard.modules.append(split)
 ```

-## Bluetooth split (aka no TRRS)
+## Bluetooth split (aka no TRRS) [Currently in testing]
-Wireless splits are fully featured with 2 way communication allowing all extentions to work 100%.
+Wireless splits are fully featured with 2 way communication allowing all extensions to work 100%.
 ```python
 from kb import data_pin
 from kmk.modules.split import Split, SplitType, Split_Side